-- 4.1 The Codes apply to takeovers, mergers and share repurchases affecting public companies in Hong Kong and companies with a primary listing of their equity securities in Hong Kong.
+- 4.1 The Codes apply to takeovers, mergers and share repurchases affecting public companies in Hong Kong, companies with a primary listing of their equity securities in Hong Kong and REITs (as defined in the REIT Guidance Note) with a primary listing of their units in Hong Kong.
+Subject to the factors in section 4.2 below, the Codes may apply to REITs listed in Hong Kong other than by way of a primary listing.
 As a result, although it is generally the nature of the offeree company, the potential offeree company, or the company in which control may change or be consolidated that is relevant, there are also circumstances, specified in Rule 2 of the Takeovers Code, in which it is necessary to consider the treatment of the offeror's shareholders in order to carry out the objectives of the Takeovers Code.
-The Executive will normally grant a waiver from the requirements of the Share Repurchase Code for companies with a primary listing outside Hong Kong provided that shareholders in Hong Kong are adequately protected. - 4.2 In order to determine whether a company is a public company in Hong Kong the Executive will consider all the circumstances and will apply an economic or commercial test, taking into account primarily the number of Hong Kong shareholders and the extent of share trading in Hong Kong and other factors including:- - (a) the location of its head office and place of central management; - (b) the location of its business and assets, including such factors as registration under companies legislation and tax status; and - (c) the existence or absence of protection available to Hong Kong shareholders given by any statute or code regulating takeovers, mergers and share repurchases outside Hong Kong.
+The Executive will normally grant a waiver from the requirements of the Share Repurchase Code for companies with a primary listing outside Hong Kong provided that shareholders in Hong Kong are adequately protected. - 4.2 In order to determine whether a company is a public company in Hong Kong the Executive will consider all the circumstances and will apply an economic or commercial test, taking into account primarily the number of Hong Kong shareholders and the extent of share trading in Hong Kong and other factors including:-

+- (a) the location of its head office and place of central management; - (b) the location of its business and assets, including such factors as registration under companies legislation and tax status; and - (c) the existence or absence of protection available to Hong Kong shareholders given by any statute or code regulating takeovers, mergers and share repurchases outside Hong Kong.